Network Centrality Metrics Based on Unrestricted Paths, Walks and Cycles Compared to Standard Centrality Metrics: Related Work

-Freeman discusses the notion that the center of a star-shaped network or the hub of a wheel-shaped network is structurally more central than any other node in any network of similar size \cite{freeman1978}.
-However, this is more of a convincing argument than an exact mathematical definition.
-A comprehensive survey of centrality measures in complex networks gives a nice summary and overview of centrality measures \cite{saxena2020centrality}.
+A comprehensive survey of centrality measures in complex networks provides a nice summary and overview of centrality measures~\cite{saxena2020centrality}.
 The survey highlights how degree centrality is a centrality measure based on local information, whereas closeness centrality and betweenness centrality make use of global knowledge of the network.
-Bovet and Makse give an overview of centrality measures based on whether they are based on shortest paths, walks, random walks, or non-backtracking walks \cite{bovet2022centralities}.
+Bovet and Makse give an overview of centrality measures based on whether they are based on shortest paths, walks or random walks~\cite{bovet2022centralities}.
 They note that degree centrality can actually be understood as the number of walks of length one starting from a node.

-In a foundational work, Friedkin proposed a process model of social influence from which three centrality measures were defined \cite{friedkin1991}.
-More recently, many new centrality measures have been proposed to identify influential nodes in complex networks \cite{esfandiari2024collaborative, sadhu2024normalized, ghorbani2024opinion, bendahman2024unveiling, chiranjeevi2023icdc, qiu2021ranking}.